-Naco has helped make sure The Savoy look the part following its ground-breaking £100 million restoration.
+Our Naco unit has helped make sure The Savoy look the part following its ground-breaking £100 million restoration.

 Improvements to the hotel include a refit for all of its 268 bedrooms, nine floors, reception and extensive lift system.
-Naco’s louvres, which have been designed to fit in with the grandeur and style of the building, hide unsightly plant on the roofs of the 6th and 8th floor.
+Naco louvres have been designed to fit in with the grandeur and style of the building and to hide unsightly plants on the roofs of the 6th and 8th floor.

-Supplied in Knock-Down (KD) form, built up on site, acoustic louvres and doors shield a plant room on the 6th floor; and on the 8th, lean back louvres do a similar job.
+Supplied in knock-down form to be built up on site, acoustic louvres and doors shield a plant room on the 6th floor.
+On the 8th floor, lean back louvres do a similar job.
 Throughout the building, Naco restored existing louvres, matching new blades and brackets with their original counterparts to provide weather protection, including driven rain and storm winds, as well as improving the aesthetic appearance.

 Due to the prestigious nature of the project, suppliers had to meet a challenging brief to ensure the hotel was brought up-to-date in a way that was appropriate and sympathetic to its 200 year-old heritage.
 All works had to be carried out while retaining original features.